News & Events

 Dislocation

-Elbow dislocations are uncommon and typically occur when a person falls onto an outstretched hand, sometimes with a turning motion in this force.
+Elbow dislocations are uncommon and typically occur when a person falls onto an outstretched hand, sometimes with a turning motion.
 The arm will look deformed and may have an odd twist at the elbow.

 Golfer’s Elbow